mikkelsvartveit/it2810-project2/README.md

 ### Stats page

 The StatsPage is the main attraction of the application.
 It features a tab interface with two tabs, Graphs and Leaderboard.
 The Graphs tab shows a graph where you can display commits, merge requests or issues.
-This can then be aggregated by weekday, author or time of day.
+This can then be grouped by weekday, author or time of day.
 The Leaderboard tab shows a podium with the top 3 contributors to the repository.
 The leaderboard can be sorted by commits, merge requests or issues closed.
 The selected tab and the sorting attributes are persistent until the browser tab is closed, allowing the user to refresh the page without losing the provided parameters.

 ## Technology